Let’s get you startedSign in or create an account to view your personalized quotes.

 We do receive compensation when a sale or referral occurs from many of the insurance providers and marketing partners on our site.
 That may impact which products we display and where they appear on our site.
 But it does not influence our meticulously researched editorial content, what we write about, or any reviews or recommendations we may make.
 We do not guarantee favorable reviews or any coverage at all in exchange for compensation.

-Liability-only car insurance is the cheapest type of coverage you can buy.
-It covers costs from injuries or damages you or another person causes while driving your car.
-Every state except New Hampshire has a minimum required liability coverage amount you’ll need to have before you can register a vehicle.
+Liability car insurance is the cheapest type of coverage you can buy.
+It covers costs from bodily injury and property damage you or another person causes while driving your car.
+Every state except New Hampshire requires you to have a minimum coverage amount before you can register a vehicle.

-COUNTRY Financial and Auto-Owners offer the cheapest liability-only rates, according to Insurify data.
-Regional insurers may offer you a better quote, so it’s worth comparing quotes a few times a year to find the best deal.
+Regional insurers may offer you a better quote than national companies, so it’s worth comparing car insurance quotes a few times per year to find cheap liability car insurance.

 Quick Facts